MCP Registry

 The official registry page says security scanning is delegated to underlying package registries and downstream aggregators.
 The moderation policy is deliberately permissive: it focuses on illegal content, malware, spam, and non-functioning servers, while saying that low-quality servers, buggy servers, vulnerable servers, duplicate servers, and adult-content servers are generally not removed merely for those reasons.

 That is the key governance boundary.
 A registry is a discovery layer.
 It is not a security review, procurement approval, data-processing agreement, vulnerability assessment, or human approval interface.
-An MCP-compatible server can still be malicious, overbroad, stale, misleading, or simply wrong for the data class it touches.
+An MCP-compatible server can still be malicious, overbroad, stale, misleading, vulnerable, or simply wrong for the data class it touches.

 Governance Pattern